Davidxdydz/VUVControl/README.md

 # Introduction

-This Project aims to provide a program to control a VUV spectrometer, enable automatic measurements and selection of wavelengths via an attached motor
+This Project aims to provide a program to control a VUV spectrometer, enable automatic measurements and selection of wavelengths via an attached motor.

+The code here was part of my bachelor's thesis in physics at the E15 chair at the Technical University of Munich.
+A more up to date copy of this code can be found at the private E15 gitlab.

 ## Contents